Posted on 8 September 2020

 Set in a near-future New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont), The Handmaid’s Tale takes place after a second American civil war.
 With the President of the United States having been assassinated and congress overthrown, the civil war is won by the radical religious regime called the Sons of Jacob – a futuristic form of extreme Puritanism.

-Like most Christians or Christianity-based religious groups, the Quakers were spared from persecution in the early days of the Republic of Gilead; the regime focused on targeting groups it considered well outside its theological framework: feminists and liberals, divorced people, gays and lesbians, doctors or medical professions who had preformed abortions, etc.
+Like most Christians or Christianity-based religious groups, the Quakers were spared from persecution in the early days of Gilead as the regime focused on targeting groups it considered well outside its theological framework including feminists and liberals, divorced people, gays and lesbians, doctors or medical professions who had preformed abortions.

-After a while, as the regime tightened its control over the population, they are targeted in sectarian roundups .
+After a while, as the regime tightened its control over the population, they begin sectarian roundups of rebellious Christians.
 Quakers, Catholics, Baptists, and Jews are at least four religious groups mentioned in the novel as actively working against Gilead as part of an organised resistance.

 The Quakers in the novel form the Underground Femaleroad, a direct throwback to the 19th-century Underground Railroad where Quakers played a central role in helping black slaves escape to freedom.
 The Underground Femaleroad helps handmaids and other persecuted women in Gilead escape to Canada.